Pexers/pexers.github.io/_cards/2025-06-10-logitech-wingman-ps4.md

 5. Once you're happy with your configuration, click on _Start_.

 <div class="step">
-    <h3>Step 3: Patch RemotePlay</h3>
+    <h3>Step 3: Install and Patch PS RemotePlay</h3>
 </div>

-1. Download and install PS RemotePlay v5.5.
+1. Download and install PS RemotePlay v5.5 (recommended).
 You can usually find a download link in online forums, just search for "_Reddit PS RemotePlay v5.5_".
+Earlier versions should still work, but may require extra manual steps.
 The version I use is: `v5.5.0.8250`
 2. [Download the RemotePlay Version Patcher](https://github.com/xeropresence/remoteplay-version-patcher/releases), extract it, and run its executable to patch PS RemotePlay to the latest version.

 The version patcher will enable you to auto-connect to your PlayStation 4 without needing to manually enter a new code every time.